starch0/lambda-core/README.md

 1. *Create a new folder* under languages/ named after the language you are implementing (e.g., languages/haskell, languages/python, languages/go, etc.).
 2. Inside this folder, create:
-     - A file named **lambdaCore** with the appropriate file extension (e.g., lambdaCore.py, lambdaCore.hs, lambdaCore.go).
+     - A file named **lambda-core** with the appropriate file extension (e.g., lambda-core.py, lambda-core.hs, lambda-core.go).
      - A *README.md* that explains:
          - How to run your implementation (any dependencies, compilation steps, interpreter requirements, etc.).
          - How to verify or test that the boolean operations and numerals work as expected (you can include sample input and output or instructions for a quick test).